 Working on behalf of Bournemouth Borough Council, Mackley

-Due to the geographical makeup of the site, Mackley faced the challenge of having their crane operator complete works over the edge of a cliff, where the operator would have no visibility of what was happening below.
+Due to the site's geographical makeup, Mackley faced the challenge of having their crane operator complete works over the edge of a cliff, where the operator would have no visibility of what was happening below.

-Mackley determined that they would need to provide the crane operator with a live video stream of the site below the edge of the cliff, to give clear awareness and to guide all crane activity.
+Mackley determined that they would need to provide the crane operator with a live video stream of the site below the cliff's edge to give clear awareness and guide all crane activity.